ctbepura/Airbnb-Seattle-data-science-project/README.md

 The data analysis of this project was done on Jupyter Notebook (Anaconda 3) using Python 3 prohramming language.

-Installation: There should be no additional installation required other than the standard python libraries to run this project
+**Installation:** There should be no additional installation required other than the standard python libraries to run this project

-Licensing: There are no restrictions to the citing of this analysis, however, giving credit to the owner of this data will be appreciated.
+**Licensing and Acknowledgements:** There are no restrictions to the citing of this analysis, however, giving credit to the owner of this data will be appreciated.
+I would like to thank Kaggle and Airbnb for providing access to the dataset that I used.  https://www.kaggle.com/airbnb/seattle/data.
+Also special thanks to the Udacity team for all the help with my first data science / python project.